yamcs/yamcs/docs/server-manual/general/architecture.rst

  * Telecommands.
 These are usually the reverse of the telemetry packets.
  * Parameters.
 These are historically (ISS ground segment) called also processed parameters to indicate they are processed (e.g. calibrated, checked against limits) by another center.

 Connecting via a protocol to a target system means implementing a specific data link for that protocol.
-In Yamcs there are some built-in Data Links for UDP, TCP and Artemis.
+In Yamcs there are some built-in Data Links for UDP and TCP.
 SLE (Space Link Extension) data links are also implemented in a plugin.

 The pre-processors run inside the TM data links and are responsible for doing basic packet processing (e.g. verifying a CRC or checksum) which is not described in the Mission Database.